Gfoisy1986/Mech-Logia-SQLite/README.md

 A Purebasic Mech-Logia Application using SQLite as Database.

-APplication with embedded Database for using with a single computer for administration and work no account.
+Application with embedded Database for using with a single computer for administration no account.

 /* Donation is not active right now it on the planning! */